jmmyzhang/codejam-15/TRAINING_GUIDE.md

-# ASL Model Training Guide
+# ASL Model Training Guide - WLASL Dataset

-This guide explains how to train an ASL recognition model for WaveSL using a large dataset.
+This guide explains how to train an ASL recognition model for WaveSL using the **WLASL (Word-Level American Sign Language)** dataset.

 ## Overview